 The King and I in 2009 was a colourful show when skilled villagers came up trumps with fabulous period costumes, headdresses, elaborate masks and props.
 Later that year, we branched out into the world of pantomime and Cinderella was performed by our under 16 members to high acclaim.
 A culmination of songs from hit musicals was turned into A Night at the Musicals in March 2010 and this proved the ideal stage for our teenage members to come to the fore and show their dancing, singing and acting talents off to an incredibly high standard.

 To celebrate our 10th year we performed My Fair Lady in March 2011 and the shows keep getting better and better in terms of their staging, costumes...and performances!
-The Wizard of Oz in 2012 proved to be one of the most challenging technical productions to date.
-The Addams Family was performed in the hall from 26th-28th March 2015.
-Goodnight Mr Tom ran successfully for 3 great nights in February 2016.
+The Wizard of Oz in 2012, a break for the hall refurbishment then back with The Addams Family in 2015, Goodnight Mr Tom in 2016 Peter Pan - A Musical Adventurein 2017, Oliver! in 2018 and The Sound of Music in 2019.

 We are actively seeking volunteers to help backstage, front of stage and on stage!
-For further information on Forest Theatre Company, please contact Helen Webster, Chairperson on 01877 382810
+For further information on Forest Theatre Company, please contact Vicky Glasse-Davies 07769 792331